Matthew-Hurrell/movie-soundtrack-quiz/README.md

 ### Home Page

 The home page is the main landing page of The Movie Soundtrack Quiz.
 It is displayed first to the user when they open or refresh the page.
-The objective of this section is to provide the user with a clear purpose to the intentions of the page in an appealing and eye catching way.
+The objective of this section is to provide the user with a clear purpose of the page in an appealing and eye catching way.
 Content is simple but colourful to encourage further interaction from the user.

 ![The Movie Soundtrack Quiz Home Page](assets/images/readme-images/home-page.png)